What To Do With Ashes in the UK?

-Transferring to another country instead of choosing to scatter or inter in the UK probably does deserve some research and thus we’d encourage you to contact the embassy of the country you are travelling too (to scatter or inter).
+Transferring to another country instead of choosing to scatter or inter in the UK does deserve some research.
+We’d encourage you to contact the embassy of the country you are travelling too (to scatter or inter).

 Issues might arise if you wish to scatter (or inter) on land you don’t own.
-This may seem obvious but do be careful.
-We know that woodland (private or public), formal gardens, ancient monuments (e.g. Stonehenge) are popular scattering venues, and the staff responsible are ‘challenged’ by this problem (as they see it).
+This may seem obvious but be careful.
+Woodland, formal gardens, ancient monuments (e.g. Stonehenge) are popular scattering venues, and the staff responsible are ‘challenged’ by this problem (as they see it).

 So what else can you do?